 Legal responsibilities of company directors

-- You are responsible for completing and returning the Annnual Return (Form AR01).
+- You are responsible for completing and filing a Confirmation Statement every year.
+The Confirmation Statement replaced the old Annual Return (Form AR01) om 1st July, 2016.

-- Submit forms to Companies House to notify of any changes in the particulars of company director(s) or secretary.
+- To submit forms to Companies House to notify of any changes in the particulars of company director(s) or company secretary.

 - Notify Companies House if you change your registered company address.